• Français

 Svartifoss waterfall

-The Skaftafell nature reserve is home to numerous hiking trails, all of which are brilliantly maintained and marked.
-The route to the Svartifoss waterfall is no exception.
+The Skaftafell Nature Reserve is home to numerous well-maintained and marked hiking trails.
+The trail to Svartifoss waterfall is no exception.
 The route is easy and perfect for families.
-Along the way, you'll discover several other smaller waterfalls, as well as views of Hvannadalshnjúkur, Iceland's highest peak, on the way back.

 Activity: Hiking